WolfDierdonck/pliny/README.md

 All of the code for this component is inside the `frontend` folder.

-Make sure you have both the `ESLint` and `Prettier` extensions installed and enabled.
-These will detect any linting/formatting issues and give errors for them.
-It's a good idea to also have prettier auto-format on save.

-Then, you'll need to install all the dependencies using `npm i` inside the `frontend` folder.
-Note this should be done every time you pull new changes and a new package is added.

-Finally, you can run the webapp using `npm start` and it'll run on localhost:3000.
+You'll need to install all the dependencies using `npm i` inside the `frontend` folder.
+Then, you can run the webapp using `npm start` and it'll run on localhost:3000.